benbrastmckie/ModalHistory/README.md

 Students taking the course for credit may choose between the _formal track_ which fulfills the logic requirement and the _historical track_ which does not.
 Add a star to this repository so that I can verify that you have created an account and see who is taking the course.

+Although optional for the _historical track_ I will be expanding these [Logic Notes](https://github.com/benbrastmckie/LogicNotes) for this course.
+The material presented here will not be the focus of the seminar meetings, though certain core topics relevant to both tracks will be covered in an accessible manner.

 Grades will be calculated as follows:

 ### Historical Track